bee344/asset-hub-examples/README.md

 ## Foreign Assets in Polkadot Asset Hub

+Assets, both native and foreign, are stored as a map from an ID to information about the asset, including a management team, total supply, total number of accounts, its sufficiency for account existence, and more.
+Additionally, the asset owner can register metadata like the name, symbol, and number of decimals for representation.

+Some assets, as determined by on-chain governance, are regarded as “sufficient”.
+Sufficiency means that the asset balance is enough to create the account on-chain, with no need for the DOT existential deposit.
+Likewise, you cannot send a non-sufficient asset to an account that does not exist.
+Sufficient assets can be used to pay transaction fees (i.e. there is no need to hold DOT on the account).
+Assets do have a minimum balance, and if an account drops below that balance, the dust is lost.

+For an more details on general asset management in Asset Hub, refer to the [assets documentation](https://wiki.polkadot.network/docs/build-integrate-assets#assets-basics) of the Polkadot Wiki.

 Foreign assets are those assets in Asset Hub whose native blockchain is not Asset Hub.
 These are mainly native tokens from other parachains or bridged tokens from other consensus systems (such as Ethereum).
 Once a foreign asset has been registered in Asset Hub (by its root origin), users are enabled to send this token from its native blockchain to Asset Hub and operate with it as if it was any other asset.

-Practically speaking, foreign assets are handled by the `foreign-assets` pallet in Asset Hub, which is an instance of the previously mentioned `assets` pallet.
+Practically speaking, foreign assets are handled by the `foreign-assets` pallet in Asset Hub, which is an instance of [the `assets` pallet](https://marketplace.substrate.io/pallets/pallet-assets/).
 Hence, this pallet exposes the same interface to users and other pallets as `assets` pallet.
 For example, to transfer a certain amount of a foreign asset (id) to an account (target), this pallet exposes the following call:

 ``` ts
 foreignAssets.transferKeepAlive(id, target, amount)